If you are looking to apply for a marriage-based green card, to be able to plan ahead, you will need to know how long this will take.

 What is a marriage based green card?

-A marriage based green card is an immigrant visa aimed at the spouse of a US citizen or the spouse of a lawful permanent resident (or green card holder) and can be applied for from inside or outside the United States.
+A marriage-based green card is an immigrant visa aimed at the spouse of a US citizen or the spouse of a lawful permanent resident (or green card holder) and can be applied for from inside or outside the United States.
 Having a green card, also referred to as a Permanent Resident Card, will enable you to live and work permanently in the USA.

 To be eligible for a marriage green card, you must be classed as a “spouse”, which is defined as a legally-wedded husband or wife, where merely living together does not qualify a couple for immigration.
 To qualify for a green card on the basis of your marriage, you must also be sponsored by your husband or wife who is either a United States citizen or a US lawful permanent resident, where a lawful permanent resident is a green card holder.

-Marriage Green Card timelines
+Marriage Green Card processing

 Marriage based green card timelines can vary significantly, depending on whether you are a spouse applying for an adjustment of status from inside the United States or pursuing immigrant visa processing abroad.
 It will also depend on whether you are the spouse of a US citizen or a lawful permanent resident, where these categories of green card are classed entirely separately.
 Spouses of US citizens fall under the category of green cards for “immediate relatives” (IR1), while spouses of lawful permanent residents are categorised as “family based preference immigrants” (second preference F2A).